 Seeking privacy?
 Need a room divider?
 Want to hide unsightly storage?
 Whatever your reason, the folding screen is a time-tested piece of decor that offers beauty and function.
 And if you’re just considering this project for a fun and stylish refresh, know that if you ever tire of the look, the whole thing can easily fold up and be stored away.
+Scroll down to learn how to make your own show-stopping piece.

 - Drop cloth